naveenmicrolise/technical-test/MATD-test.md

 We would like you to take a look at the Microlise website.
 You can find it here: http://www.microlise.com/

-Using a test framework of your choice, in C#, write three tests that you think provide the best coverage of any functionality from the abobe website that is possible in 3 tests.
+Using a test framework of your choice, in C#, write three tests that you think provide the best coverage of any functionality from the above website that is possible in 3 tests.

 If you have any questions regarding this test, please raise an issue against this repo, and one of the team will answer your query as soon as possible.